csesoc/constitution/CONSTITUTION.rst

 Service of notices
 ---------------

-    Copied from section 46 of the Model Constitution.

 #.
 For the purpose of this constitution, a notice may be served on or given to a person: